dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 ### PPs
 Packetized Payments start by breaking down transactions into packets.
 Further, On each step, the participant would match the previous transfer and extend their transfer, hence ensuring equal distribution of counterparty risk.
 If any participant were to exit the transaction, the other agent would lose a maximum of one packet, which is sized to be economically insignificant.

-## Game Theoretical Analysis
+## Game Theoretic Analysis
-A game theoretical framework is developed to sequentially analyze events in the two protocols and derive probabilities for the success rate of cross-chain exchanges.
+A game theoretic framework is developed to sequentially analyze events in the two protocols and derive probabilities for the success rate of cross-chain exchanges.
 The detailed version of the below discussion can be found in {cite}`jihua2021htlcs` {cite}`jiahua2021pps`.

-### Game Theoretical Framework for HTLCs
+### Game Theoretic Framework for HTLCs
 Two agents, Alice (*A*) and Bob (*B*), are aiming to trade token<sub>a</sub> From chain<sub>a</sub> for token<sub>b</sub> from chain<sub>b</sub> at a defined exchange rate **P***.
 Token<sub>b</sub>'s price at time t is denoted by P<sub>t</sub>.
 At each step during the exchange, the agents can choose to either stop or continue the exchange.
 The steps are as follows –
 - **Step 1:** *A* decides whether to initiate the swap by writing a swap HTLC on chain<sub>a</sub> (cont) or not (stop).
 - **Step 2:** *B* decides whether to write an HTLC on chain<sub>b</sub> (cont) or not (stop).